 This memoir captures the experiences of a girl growing up during the most volatile times in Kashmir.
 The author narrates how, post-1989, everything in Kashmir changed.
 Anger among the youth led to insurgency, which escalated into militancy, ultimately resulting in the increased presence of the Indian Army in the valley, making Kashmir one of the most militarized zones in the world.
 This book, however, focuses on how these events affected the daily lives of ordinary Kashmiris.

-The book begins with the natural death of Farah’s grandmother in 1994, a time when militancy and counter-militancy measures were at their peak.
+Rumors of Spring begins with the natural death of Farah’s grandmother in 1994, a time when militancy and counter-militancy measures were at their peak.
 During the mourning period, the author reflects on various incidents, using them to illustrate how life for ordinary Kashmiris has transformed over time.
 Festivities became subdued, people kept the lights low in their homes to avoid drawing the army’s attention, and windows were permanently closed to avoid stray bullets or tear gas fumes.
-Normal routines were disrupted schools were often closed, shops shut down early, cinemas and malls were deserted, and carrying an ID card whenever stepping out became essential.
+Normal routines were disrupted, schools were often closed, shops shut down early, cinemas and malls were deserted, and carrying an ID card whenever stepping out became essential.
 Not carrying one could land you in serious trouble.
 Army shootings and militant bombings became a grim norm, with youth and men being picked up by the army, never to return, labeled as “disappeared.”

 The author recounts these experiences through various incidents, some witnessed or experienced by her and others by people she knew.
 She describes how new army bunkers would appear almost daily, increasing restrictions, and how at any moment, the army could search your home for hiding militants in operations known as “crackdowns.”
 Yet, amidst this tension, she recalls moments of fun and happiness from the past—when Eid was celebrated with gusto, when they went to the cinema, or when she and her sister played their father’s music system.